q-nick/eslint-config-turbocharge/README.md

 }
 ```

-It's not really necessary, but if make you sure that the only config you are using is defined in that files.
+It's not necessary, but it makes you sure that the only config you are using is defined in that files.

 #### What is inside
-This project does not containg any new rules, it is just a set correctly enabled rules of the modules that are listed below:
+This project does not contain any new eslint-rules, it is just a set of correctly preconfigured rules of the modules that are listed below:

 common:
 - https://www.npmjs.com/package/eslint-plugin-import